All Episodes

 Here's what he said.

-Look, I'm I'm just being blunt with you.
+Look, I'm just being blunt with you.

-Because of minorities or because of immigrants or because of public employees or because of feminists or because of because poor folks who aren't willing to work, they've been able to promote policies to protect powerful special interests and those who are at the very top of the economic pyramid.
+By telling hardworking middle-class families that the reason they're getting squeezed is because of some moochers at the bottom of the income ladder, because of minorities, or because of immigrants, or because of public employees, or because of feminists, or because of because poor folks who aren't willing to work, they've been able to promote policies to protect powerful special interests and those who are at the very top of the economic pyramid.

 That's just the truth.